MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![csharp azureservice debug logging](media/csharp-azureservice-debug-logging.png)

 You can also set breakpoints for your bot.
-The breakpoints are hit only after clicking **Start** in the Visual Studio environment, which will attach to the Azure Function host (**func** command from Azure Functions CLI).
+The breakpoints are hit only after clicking **Start** in the Visual Studio environment, which will attach to the Azure Function host  using the **func** command from Azure Functions CLI.
 Chat with your bot again in the emulator and you should hit your breakpoint.

 >[!NOTE]
 > If you can't successfully set your breakpoint, you likely have a syntax error in your code.
 Look for compile errors in the Task Runner Explorer window after trying to talk to your bot.